Puerto Rico suffers island-wide power outage

 Power was to be restored within 24 to 36 hours, the authority said.

-By Wednesday afternoon, service had been restored in at least seven municipalities, five hospitals and at San Juan's airport.
-About 51,000 customers, out of 1.4 million, had power.
+By 3:30 p.m., service had been restored in at least seven municipalities and five hospitals.

-The utility said its priority was to bring back service to medical facilities, water pumping systems and financial institutions.
+The utility said its priority was to bring back service to hospitals, San Juan's airport, water pumping systems and financial institutions.

 Video and photos posted on social media showed rapid transit line workers helping down passengers from stalled trains and college students registering for classes during the blackout.
 Long lines of cars formed at gas stations and a fire broke out in an electrical generator behind a restaurant in the Condado tourist district.